-The biggest concern I receive about remote lessons is if they are less effective when both parties are not physically present.
+The biggest concern about remote lessons is if they are less effective when both parties are not physically present.
 There is a slight lag between speaking, but I have allowed this limitation to make me a better listener.
-Some rhythmic cues can be complex, but only a few.
-For the most part, with all other aspects of learning music, the lesson will be good if the teacher is good.
+Other than jamming together, there isn't anything in person we can't communicate remotely.

 Yes, absolutely.
 This has never been a problem with any of my students.